City-Bureau/field-guide/site/content/on-assignment/notetaking.md

 ## CHECKLIST

+* When you are assigned to take notes, a Google Doc for your submission is automatically generated and shared with you.
+To make sure you receive access, use a Gmail account when you sign up with Documenters or create a Google account for an existing, non-Google email [here](https://accounts.google.com/signUpWithoutGmail).
 * Count or estimate the number of attendees (not including officials)
 * Log what time the meeting started
 * Include names of presenters at the meeting, including titles and affiliations